HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The above operation is called "numerify".

-##### 2.1.4.2) Booleanization
+##### 2.1.4.2) Booleanize

 When it is necessary to obtain the Boolean logic true or false value of any data, it is converted into a Boolean value according to the following rules:

 1. Always treat `false` for:
     - `null`, `undefined`, `false`.
     - Value: 0.
-    - an empty string.
+    - Empty string.
-    - an empty array.
+    - Empty array.
-    - an empty tuple.
+    - Empty tuple.
-    - an empty object.
+    - Empty object.
-    - an empty collection.
+    - Empty collection.
-    - A byte sequence of length zero.
+    - Byte sequence of length zero.
 1. Dynamic value: If there is no getter method, it will be treated as `false`; if it exists, the getter method will be called without passing any parameters, and the return value will be judged according to this rule.
-1. Native entity: try to get the getter method of the `__boolean` key name, if the method exists, call the getter without passing any parameters, and judge the return value recursively according to this rule; if the method does not exist, take `false `.
+1. Native entity: Try to get the getter method of the `__boolean` key name, if the method exists, call the getter without passing any parameters, and judge the return value recursively according to this rule; if the method does not exist, take `false `.
 1. Other cases are always considered `true`, including:
     - `true`.
-    - A non-zero value.
+    - Non-zero value.
-    - A non-empty string.
+    - Non-empty string.
-    - a non-empty array.
+    - Non-empty array.
-    - non-empty tuple.
+    - Non-empty tuple.
-    - a non-null object.
+    - Non-null object.
-    - a non-empty collection.
+    - Non-empty collection.
-    - A sequence of bytes with non-zero length.
+    - Sequence of bytes with non-zero length.

 The above operations are called "booleanize".

-##### 2.1.4.3) Stringification
+##### 2.1.4.3) Stringify

 In the case where any data needs to be forcibly converted to a string, convert according to the following rules: